3D Printed Lights

 1. Modelling in Rhino

 After coming up with an idea for a design, it needs to be modelled in CAD.
 These artistic designs involve many complex shapes and surfaces which requires visual programming.
 Grasshopper integrates into Rhino and can create generative algorithms to output 3D geometries.
-It is used to achieve the textures on these lights that can be mesmerizing to look at.
-The base of these designs is a more mechanical component that integrates into the shade.
-SolidWorks is used to model the components that don't need complex textures.
+It is used to achieve these textures that are so mesmerizing to look at.
+The base of these designs is a more mechanical component that integrates into the shade and is hidden from view.
+SolidWorks is used to model these parts that don't require complex textures.

 Once the model is finalized, it gets exported to .stl and opened in the PrusaSlicer.
-The Prusa Mini is the 3D printer used to create these designs.
-The slicer takes a solid geometry and splits or slices it into layers for the printers to create one at a time.
-Many printing parameters that can be modified in the slicer to improve the final product.
-After slicing, a .gcode file is exported which is just a set of instructions for the 3d printer to follow.
-This includes a series of coordinates to output the desired shape.
+The Prusa Mini is the 3D printer used to manufacture these designs.
+The slicer takes a solid geometry and splits or slices it into layers for the printer to produce one at a time.
+Many printing parameters can be modified in the slicer to improve the final product.
+Parameters include layer height, perimeter shells, infill density etc...
+After slicing, a .gcode file is exported which is just a set of instructions for the 3D printer to follow.
+This includes a series of coordinates that outputs the desired shape.

 3. Print